Skip to content

 Where does it work?

-Since Responder works by capturing broadcast packets, capturing requests in different networks is not possible and therefore, Cyanide will only work within the network it resides in.
+Since Responder works by capturing broadcast and multicast packets, capturing requests in different networks is not possible and therefore, Cyanide will only work within NodeZero's subnet.

 Scenario 1